CFEL-CMI/cminject/lib/cminject/experiment_refactored/README.md

 > - `SimpleZBoundary`: A Boundary enclosing a finite interval along the Z axis, but otherwise unbounded.
 > - `CuboidBoundary`: A cuboid-shaped Boundary, i.e. defined in terms of a finite interval for every dimension.
+> - `GridFieldBasedBoundary`: A Boundary that encompasses the cuboid that a grid interpolation field's coordinates enclose.

 ### Field
 A Field is a description of an _acceleration field_, i.e. an object that can calculate the acceleration of a Particle when it is inside the Field.

-Fields are the only objects that have an actual effect on Particles' velocity and thus position.
+Fields are, apart from special PropertyUpdaters, the only objects that have an actual effect on Particles' velocity and thus position.
 The acceleration "felt" by any Particle at any moment in time is the sum of the accelerations of all Fields that have an effect at the Particle's position.

 > - `StokesFluidFlowField`: An acceleration field based on an interpolated drag force from a grid-based fluid flow field.